LLNL/merlin/docs/source/modules/installation.rst

-The redis server is used for the broker and backend server in this tutorial, so we will start the redis server in detached mode, ``--detach`` to provide the server.
+The redis server is used for the broker and backend server in this tutorial, so we will start the redis server in detached mode, ``--detach``, to provide the server.
 For the server configuration step below this will be referred to as docker-redis.